MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/taskscheduler/taskscheduler-canceltask-method.md

 ## Parameters
 *Task*
 &emsp;Type: [Guid](../guid/guid-data-type.md)
 Specifies the unique identifier of the task.
-The unique identifier is returned by the CREATETASK method.
+The unique identifier is returned by the CreateTASK method.